mkantzer/mkantLogRhythm/README.md

 	* Assign Availabily Zone
 	* Enable Auto-assign public IPv4 addresses

 * Create new Network Access Control List
+Specifications:
    	* Connect it to the new VPC
 	* Connect both subnets to new NACL
 	* Set the rules: